dhuvarak-sharma/RTL-Design-And-Synthesis-Sky130/Day 2/README.md

 - Remove glitches between combinational logic stages
 - Keep the entire design synchronized with a clock signal

-We explored three types of flip-flop resets/sets.
+Three types of flip-flop resets/sets were explored.

 ---